niksharma20/Continuous-Delivery-Engine/docs/index.md

-# Continuous Delivery Engine - Technical Workshop
+# Technical Workshop : Building Continuous Delivery Pattern using Developer Hub, Serverless Workflows, OpenShift and EDA.

-## Welcome to Continuous Delivery Engine for the Real World Technical Workshop
+## Use Case: Namespace Goverance

 This hands-on comprehensive workshop provides **technical understanding** of Continuous Delivery Engine (CDE) components and their implementation.
 Designed for platform engineers, DevOps practitioners, and technical leaders, this hands-on learning experience will equip you with the expertise to deploy, configure, and optimize your production environments.